berndmehnert/berndmehnert.github.io/index.markdown

 # Welcome

-This is my personal blog where I share my projects and research.
+This is my personal homepage where I share my projects and research.